 6:00am — I’m still tired, but I’m so hungry I can’t sleep anymore.
 I try checking in on social media stuff on my phone in order to try to convince my body I’m too tired to get up.

 6:15am — It doesn’t work.
-Mostly because I forgot most of social media feed is full of pictures of food.
+Mostly because I forgot most of my social media feed is full of pictures of food.
 HUNGRY.
 And now Baby J is slamdancing in my belly, so I’m up!
-I pull together a quick breakfast—a muffin out of the freezer, a hard-boiled egg, some milk, a yogurt and a big ole orange (because this week’s pregnancy nutrition session during our birth class was about how important Vitamin C is during the third trimester).
-I sit down in front of the news, so I can catch up on headlines.
+I pull together a quick breakfast—a muffin out of the freezer, a hard-boiled egg, some milk, a yogurt, and a big ole orange (because this week’s pregnancy nutrition session during our birth class was about how important Vitamin C is during the third trimester).
+I sit down in front of the news so I can catch up on headlines.
 Note that I have to pour Kittyface a small bowl of milk whenever I’m drinking any, or she’ll pretty constantly try to knock mine over.

 6:35am — I’ve reached my fill of CNN (seriously, I want to hear ALL the news, not just 30 minutes on one big, flashy news story that has no new information followed by 30 seconds glancing over other headlines—CNN is so terrible), so I turn off the TV and turn on NPR.
 Ahhh, much better.

 7:00am — List and schedule are all done, so I move onto some computer housekeeping.
 I check to make sure my post went up.
 I reply to any comments that have questions.
-I sort through my email and reply to any that need addressed.
+I sort through my email and reply to any that need addressing.
 I balance our checkbook register (which is online).
 I achieve sweet, glorious inbox zero!

 7:15am — Sit down and chat with Craig while he eats his breakfast.
 And snuggle with the fluffy Puppyface.
 Craig works a varied schedule, so it’s nice to have mornings with him on his later days.
-Craig tries to convince me that I need to learn how to ice skate, so I can get on the ice with our daughter when she gets into hockey (because, she obviously will since she’s the daughter of a Canadian).
+Craig tries to convince me that I need to learn how to ice skate, so I can get on the ice with our daughter when she gets into hockey (because she obviously will since she’s the daughter of a Canadian).
 I’m not so sure.
 I’m quite happy on my iceless ground without blades strapped to my shoes.

 7:45am — Time to get up and at ’em.
-I get dressed and run around doing my chores—make the bed, do some picking up, and wipe down the counters, stove and sink (we’re trying to keep things as clean as possible after our spring cleaning), while Craig unloads and loads the dishwasher.
+I get dressed and run around doing my chores—make the bed, do some picking up, and wipe down the counters, stove and sink (we’re trying to keep things as clean as possible after our spring cleaning) while Craig unloads and loads the dishwasher.

 8:10am — Craig starts to get ready for work, so Puppyface and I bundle up (seriously, 17° in late March?) and go for a walk.
 We do the 1/2 mile loop of our property, and it takes us about 30 minutes.
 It might not sound like much, but between Puppy’s arthritic hips and my jacked-up pelvis, it’s about all either of us can handle at a time.